pippin-29/42-exam-rank-02/README.md

 These are some questions i have attempted in preparation for the weekly exam at 42 School

 They are not in order of difficulty,
-And are no longer an accurate representation of the current exam...
+And may not be an accurate representation of the current exam...

 Thanks for looking!